-When the vehicle is turned on, the light will come on for a few seconds and then go off.
-If the light does not come on, or if the light remains on, have a Yamaha dealer check the vehicle.
+The electrical circuit of the warning light can be checked by turning the key to "ON".
+The warning light should come on for a few seconds, and then go off.
+If the warning light does not come on initially when the key is turned to "ON", or if the warning light remains on, have a Yamaha dealer check the vehicle.

-ABS warning light "(®)"
+ABS warning light "((a)")"